wearelighthouse/editorial-style-guide/README.md

 These are different symbols: -, –.
 The first is a hyphen, and is slightly shorter.
 The longer mark is an en-dash (so-called because it has the same width as an 'n').

 Hyphens are used to join words together ('sabre-toothed tiger', 'cutting-edge technology') or indicate that a word has broken across two lines.
+They should also be used to form a compound adjective ('it was a high-quality product').

 En-dashes are are used to denote ranges ('1970–2017') or to introduce supplementary information in a sentence ('Three hours later – after a stiff drink and several cups of coffee – he was ready to leave the house').